 First-Year Of College Scholarship

 Montezuma Lodge grants each year several scholarships to assist first year college students from Santa Fe with related costs.
 This scholarship is open to all students residing in Santa Fe with active plans to attend a qualified college level studies program in the upcoming year.
-The amount of the scholarship grant is $2,000 per awarded applicant.
+The amount of the scholarship grant is $2,000 to $3,0000 per awarded applicant depending on available funds.

 The money granted may be used for any expenses incurred relating to college studies during the first year of college including tuition, room and board, books, texts and supplies, travel to and from school, etc. The discretion of how to spend the scholarship is left solely to the student.
 All awarded students must submit to the Lodge a copy of a letter of verification from the school after enrolling.